Get 80% off your plan for your first 3 months*

 • Start with minimal capital investment

-• No inventory storage required
+• Avoid inventory storage costs entirely

-• Lower profit margins than traditional retail
+• Accept lower profit margins than traditional retail

-• Less control over shipping and quality
+• Sacrifice some control over shipping and quality

-• Dependence on supplier reliability
+• Depend heavily on supplier reliability

 Is dropshipping possible in New Zealand?